 Spiritual feng shui of Reykjavik and Iceland

-Feng shui is historically and fundamentally spiritual discipline because it deals with the energy (spirit) of a place.
+Feng shui is a historically and fundamentally spiritual discipline because it deals with the energy (spirit) of a place.
 There are a few sacred spots and power places in Iceland, such as Snaefellsjokull glacier, Thorsmork and Skaftafell and pyramid-shaped Bulandstindur mountains as well as Thingvellir.
-In Reykjavik, visit Hallgrímskirkja which is a Lutheran parish church.
+In Reykjavik, visit Hallgrímskirkja, which is a Lutheran parish church.
 It is the largest church in Iceland and one of the tallest buildings in the country (74.5 metres high) – probably the most recognisable building in Iceland.
 The church is named after the Icelandic poet and clergyman Hallgrímur Pétursson, author of the Passion Hymn.
-The view from the top of the church is encompassing the whole Reykjavik and beyond.
+The view from the top of the church encompasses the whole of Reykjavik and beyond.
 The building took 40 years to build and was finished in 1986 and was inspired by the Icelandic landscape.
-Although the predominant religious domination in Iceland is Christian with Icelandic Church leading the way, nature and biophilia are unavoidable in Iceland and that is the most dominant spiritual dimension here.
+Although the predominant religious domination in Iceland is Christian, with Icelandic Church leading the way, nature and biophilia are unavoidable in Iceland and that is the most dominant spiritual dimension here.

 Values of Icelanders

 As a feng shui consultant and environmental psychologist, I’ve noticed some universal and unique values that most Icelanders hold dearly.
 We all could learn from and adopt these values, especially in terms of world peace, work ethics and positivity.

 Most Icelanders dream about owning property.
 There is a shortage of properties in Iceland, though.
 Most people live in flats and apartments.